rocjs/roc/docs/config/commands.md

 ### metaObject
 Will contain the final meta configuration object.
 This means that the application configuration will have been merged with the configuration from the packages.

-### packageConfig
+### extensionConfig
-The configuration object where all packages has been merged.
+The configuration object where all extensions has been merged.
 This means that this does not contain the application configuration or settings set in the cli.

 ### parsedArguments
 An object with the following properties: